Coalesce-Software-Inc/sountop/RELEASING.md

-# Releasing soundmon
+# Releasing sountop

-This document describes how to release a new version of soundmon and publish it to Homebrew.
+This document describes how to release a new version of sountop and publish it to Homebrew.

 ## Prerequisites

-1. A GitHub repository at `github.com/mmccune/soundmon`
+1. A GitHub repository at `github.com/mmccune/sountop`
 2. A Homebrew tap repository at `github.com/mmccune/homebrew-tap`

 ## Creating a Homebrew Tap